MohJumper/VisualAduitoryModality/README.md

 	Blank (V=0 & s=0)

-# what is the problem?
+# what are the problems?

 1. I am geeting different numbers then the number I have using the excel function "averageifs" found in the  "mastersheet_demo_updated"
 2. I need to create a victor for this table of the means to be able to plot all these results?
+3. I need to calculate the coefficient of variation (CV)

 # Attached files:
 To see an example of how the table should look like see file name "mastersheet_demo_updated" then look within for "Analysis by intervals" sheet.